divyanshidm/VIT-Exchange-Portal/README.md

 ## Folder setup ##
 - [x] Copy the contents of <kbd> src </kbd> folder to <kbd> C:\xampp\htdocs </kbd> in your local computer. <br/>
 - [x] Open http://localhost/index.php on your browser.
 Make sure Apache and MySQL are turned on in Xampp Control Panel. <br/>
 - [x] The homepage of VEP should open.
-Browse through the entire website.
+You can browse through the entire website.
+- [x] Use username "15BCE0342" (without quotes) and password "qwerty" (without quotes) to login.